PyTemplate/python_package/README.md

 - `make docs` - Generate Sphinx HTML documentation and serve it to the browser.

-- `make pre-release` - Bump the version and create a release tag.
+- `make pre-release increment={major/minor/patch}` - Bump the version and create a release tag.
 Should only be run from the *main* branch.
+Passes the increment value to bump2version to create a new version number.

 ## Workflows